apeltzer/eager2-paper/content/04-conclusion.md

 ## Conclusion

-nf-core/eager is an efficient, portable, and accessible pipeline for processing aDNA genomic data.
+nf-core/eager is an efficient, portable, and accessible pipeline for processing ancient genomic data.
 This re-implementation of EAGER into Nextflow and nf-core will improve reproducibility and inclusion of rapidly increasing aDNA datasets, for both large and small laboratories.
 Extensive documentation also enables newcomers to the field get a practical understanding on how to interpret aDNA in